Codes and Permits

 CODE COMPLIANCE FORM

-When under contract, we provide you with our Code Compliance form.
+When under contract or with a downpayment on a ReWater System, we provide you with our Code Compliance form.
 Our form takes your plan checker through the entire California greywater irrigation code, Chapter 15 of the California Plumbing Code.
 Proceeding in the order the code is written, it explains how your building, landscape, soil, and ReWater® system meet every criteria for a permit.
 To complete that form, we need:

 1) your site plan, showing the building in relation to the property lines,